-Established first as a national monument in 1978 and then as a national park and preserve in 1980, Lake Clark is one of the nation's 401 National Park Service units.
+Established first as a national monument in 1978 and then as a national park and preserve in 1980, Lake Clark is one of the nation's more than 400 National Park Service units.
 The staff take pride in their role in managing this legacy and protecting your cultural and natural resources.

 The overall management of Lake Clark National Park and Preserve emanates from the 1916 Organic Act that created the National Park Service to: